joebuschmann/JoeBuschmann.com/content/posts/2014-12-29-code-this-not-that-specflow-edition.markdown

 ----

-For more information on SpecFlow best practices, check out [my previous posts](http://joebuschmann.com/tag/specflow/) as well as the excellent [SpecFlow documentation](http://www.specflow.org/documentation/).
+For more information on SpecFlow best practices, check out [my posts](/tags/specflow) as well as the excellent [SpecFlow documentation](http://www.specflow.org/documentation/).